Verpous/AlwaysShadow/README.md

 Simply click [here](https://github.com/Verpous/AlwaysShadow/releases/download/v1.3/AlwaysShadow.zip), or you can go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and choose what to download.
 And of course, you can always clone the repo and compile it yourself.

-You should exit or refresh AlwaysShadow before using this file to make sure the logs are all flushed.

 ## Compilation instructions

 1. Install [MSYS2](https://www.msys2.org/)